-Kratom, or Mitragnya speciosa, generally refers to a tropical evergreen tree native to Southeast Asia.
-The leaves of the kratom tree are often harvested and used as a botanical, which is also referred to as kratom.
-In Southeast Asia, it is commonly used as a supplement to help increase feelings of energy and productivity or used in religious functions.
-In the West, kratom is often brewed into tea, added to protein shakes or other food items, taken orally by tincture or capsule.
+Kratom (Also known as Mitragnya Speciosa), generally refers to a tropical evergreen tree native to Southeast Asia.
+Kratom leaves are harvested and used as a botanical supplement.
+In Southeast Asia, it’s used for energy and productivity.
+Kratom is also used extensively in the religious traditions of its homeland.
+In the West, kratom is brewed into tea, added to protein shakes, food, or taken orally by tincture or capsule.

-As with other herbal leaves, it is technically possible to smoke kratom; however, as with any kind of smoking, this carries numerous health risks, and may reduce the desired effects of using kratom in the first place.
-Enthusiasts and retailers alike will often provide an array of alternative ways to prepare or enjoy kratom without smoking, which are detailed below.
-But first, it is important to understand why smoking kratom is both a health hazard, and potentially a waste of good kratom.
+As with other botanicals, it’s possible to smoke kratom, however, this carries numerous health risks and may reduce the desired effects of using kratom.
+Kratom enthusiasts often provide an array of alternative ways to enjoy kratom without smoking it.
+However, it’s important to understand why smoking kratom is both a health hazard, and a waste of good kratom.

-Although kratom has a long history of use in regions where it grows natively, there is not yet a mature body of research into its full range of effects or potential uses.
-However, many kratom users report experiences and specific outcomes from using kratom which are consistent with traditional uses.
-The reputed benefits of kratom include:
+Although kratom has a long history of use in regions where it grows natively, we currently don’t have a lot of research into its full range of effects or potential uses.
+However, many kratom users report experiences and specific outcomes from using kratom which are consistent with the anecdotal evidence coming out of kratom’s homeland.
+These reputed benefits of kratom include:

-Research into the active compounds in kratom is ongoing, but there is some concern among kratom users about whether extreme heat can break down the alkaloids responsible for kratom’s beneficial effects.
+Research into the active compounds in kratom is ongoing, but there are some concerns among kratom users about whether extreme heat can break down the alkaloids responsible for kratom’s beneficial effects.
 For perspective, a popular kratom preparation involves making tea.
 Water boils at 212°F (100°C).
 By contrast, the temperature of a lit conventional cigarette can be close to 1652°F (900°C).
-Smoking kratom exposes the leaf to such extreme temperatures it could easily damage or eliminate any active compounds before they can be ingested.
+Smoking kratom exposes the leaf to such extreme temperatures which can easily damage the active alkaloid compounds found in kratom.

 While the tea preparation has a long history as a delivery mechanism for kratom, the temperatures involved are not half as hot as smoking kratom, and carry a significantly lower risk of damaging the product or eliminating its active compounds.